ayohana/boba-shop/README.md

 ## Description

 **This website is for a boba (aka _bubble tea_) company.** A user can choose one or more individual toppings (tapioca pearls, coffee jelly, egg pudding, etc) and a size to order a boba drink and see the final cost.
+The pricing is as follows:

+* +¢50 per topping
+* +¢50 for Medium and +$1 for Large

 ## Specs